Want to be an ADM?

 Besides all of the above perks and involvement with exciting technology, some of the other features of the ADM role are flexible work arrangements (time and place), managing our own commitments directly with our assigned set of customers, and working with some of the nicest, smartest, most experienced Microsoft colleagues you can imagine.

 Feel free to contact me directly if you have questions about the ADM role.
 Also, check out our open ADM positions on the Microsoft careers page.
 If you can’t find one at the moment, please feel free to send your resume to me directly.
-And for more details about Developer Support and the ADM role in general, check this out.
+For more details about Developer Support check this out.